Henry Marshal (bishop of Exeter): Bishop of Exeter

 In February 1194, when Richard the Lionheart returned to England from the third crusade, an election was held to nominate a new bishop of Exeter, a title vacant since 1191.
-Richard chose Henry for the position, most likely because he was the brother of William Marshal, which had defended his interests.
+Richard chose Henry for the position, most likely because he was the brother of William Marshal, who had defended his interests.
 Hubert Walter, Richard's regent and Archbishop of Canterbury, would have also approved the election as he and Henry came from the same circle.
 Marshal was nominated about 10 February 1194 and consecrated about 28 March 1194.
 When king John Lackland succeeded Richard, Henry paid 300 marks for tax exemption and for the confirmation of his properties.

 Even if his appointment was forced, Henry was to be considered a good college man.
 He financed the construction of the cathedral church, he gifted vestments and ornaments and patronized different men.
 He was generous to the canons, and settled a jurisdictional dispute with the archdeacon of Exeter in their favour.
 He built different chapels and had connections with William Brewer, who founded different abbeys.
 Henry also supposedly finished the construction of Exeter Cathedral.

 Henry Marshal died in 1206, on 24/27 October.
 His tomb in Exeter Cathedral is still extant and has the bishop's effigy on it.